 Conflict is very often the magic sauce for generating tension and turning a ho-hum story into one that rivets readers.
 As such, every scene should contain a struggle of some kind.
 Maybe it’s an internal tug-of-war having to do with difficult decisions, morals, or temptations.
 Or it possibly could come from an external source—other characters, unfortunate circumstances, or the force of nature itself.

 It’s our hope that this thesaurus will help you come up with meaningful and fitting conflict options for your stories.
 Think about what your character wants and how best to block them, then choose a source of conflict that will ramp up the tension in each scene.
+For the full entry of this and 200+ additional conflict scenarios, check into our best-selling resources: The Conflict Thesaurus: A Writer’s Guide to Obstacles, Adversaries, and Inner Struggles, Volumes 1 and 2.

 A Competitor Showing Up

-Note: For Romantic Competitors, see this entry
+Note: If you have a Romantic Competitor entering the scene, see this entry

 Category: Power struggles, increased pressure and ticking clocks, relationship friction, losing an advantage, ego